ConsensusBatcher/ConsensusBatcher/README.md

 ##### Smart Car

+We use the testbed from [1].

+> [1] Liu, Shuo, et al. "Partially Synchronous BFT Consensus Made Practical in Wireless Networks." arXiv preprint arXiv:2412.05512 (2024).

 <img title="" src="img/smartcar.png" alt=" hi" data-align="center" width="513">

 1. **LoRa:** This is the main communication device, with a communication range of up to 6 kilometers with a 3dBi gain antenna.